-Cypripedium are hardy perennial wild orchids that range from 30 to 80cm in height.
+Cypripedium are hardy perennial wild orchids.
+They range from 30 to 80 cm !2 to 30 inches) in height.

 There is a large range of colour in Cypripedium orchids, including brown, pink, purple, white, and yellow.

-Some of the common names of Cypripedium include Lady's-slipper orchids and the moccasin flower.
+Some of the more common names of Cypripedium plants include Lady's-slipper orchids, and the moccasin flower.

 Cypripedium calceolus by urjsa.

-If you do manage to get lady's-slipper orchids / Moccasin flower seedlings then you should plant them in the garden in the autumn about 40 cm apart in a woody acidic soil; ideally this should be cool so grow in the shade.
+If you do manage to get lady's-slipper orchids / Moccasin flower seedlings, then you should plant them in the garden in the autumn at a spacing of about 40 cm (16 inches) apart.
+Locate into a woody acidic soil.
+Ideally this should be cool so grow in the shade.

 Cypripedium candidum - White Lady's Slipper by gmayfield.